Kilgore, Texas: History

 Kilgore's fortunes changed dramatically on October 3, 1930, when wildcatter Columbus M. "Dad" Joiner struck oil near the neighboring town of Henderson.
-This well, known as the Daisy Bradford #3, marked the discovery of the vast East Texas Oil Field.
+The well known as the Daisy Bradford #3, marked the discovery of the vast East Texas Oil Field.
 Seemingly overnight Kilgore was transformed from a small farming town on the decline into a bustling boomtown.
 The Daisy Bradford #3 was subsequently followed by the Lou Della Crim No. 1 and many others.
 By 1936, the population had increased to more than 12,000, and Kilgore's skyline was crowded with oil derricks.

 Oil production continued at a breakneck pace throughout the early 1930s, with more than 1,100 producing oil wells within city limits at the height of the boom.
 The explosive growth left most civic services overwhelmed, and as a result Kilgore was forced to incorporate in 1931.
 With the city flooded with male workers and roustabouts, law enforcement struggled to keep order among the shanties, tents, and ramshackle honky-tonks that crowded Kilgore's main streets.
 On one occasion, they had to summon help from the Texas Rangers to keep the peace.

-By the mid-1930s the oil boom had begun to subside, and most of the small oil companies and wildcatters had sold out to major corporations.
+By the mid-1930s the oil boom was almost over and most of the small oil companies and wildcatters had sold out to major corporations.
 The boom was essentially over by 1940.
 But oil production has remained central to the city's economy.
 The population, which fluctuated wildly throughout the 1930s, stabilized at around 10,000 in the 1950s.
 A 2015 estimate placed it at just under 15,000 residents.

+In the 1940s Kilgore had over 1,000 wooden oil derricks.
+One acre was known by the nickname "The world's richest acre."
+Now there are 60 steel replicas of the derricks in the city topped with stars.
+The city is nicknamed the City of Stars.